Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 Simulations of red blood cells yet having a non-physiological viscosity contrast of 1 (and therefore in tank-treading regime) have highlighted an exponent that is essentially in the range 1.2-1.3 for $\hat{r}=6$ and 8.8 \cite{qi17}.

-Similarly to what was found for simple shear flows, the more complex dynamics followed by red blood cells in physiological conditions does not prevent them from following similar law. \textcite{losserand19} found experimentally through in vitro experiments that on a large range of confinements ($1.5\lesssim \hat{r} \lesssim 10$), Eq. \eqref{eq:liftpoiseuillegeneral} was followed with an exponent $\delta\simeq 1.3$ (Fig. \ref{fig:losserand}).
-They also mentioned that a fit of experimental data by a trajectory obtained through Eq. \eqref{eq:liftpoiseuillegeneral} poses practical issue as parameters $\xi$ and $\delta$ are strongly correlated: several pairs of values for these parameters indeed lead to reasonable fits.
-Discussions on the exact value of exponent $\delta$ should probably be considered with care.
+Similarly to what was found for simple shear flows, the more complex dynamics followed by red blood cells in physiological conditions does not prevent them from following similar law. \citet{losserand19} found experimentally through in vitro experiments that on a large range of confinements ($1.5\lesssim \hat{r} \lesssim 10$), Eq. \eqref{eq:liftpoiseuillegeneral} was followed with an exponent $\delta\simeq 1.3$ (Fig. \ref{fig:losserand}).
+They also mentioned that a fit of experimental data by a trajectory obtained through Eq. \eqref{eq:liftpoiseuillegeneral} poses practical issues as parameters $\xi$ and $\delta$ are strongly correlated: several pairs of values for these parameters indeed lead to reasonable fits.
+Then discussions on the exact value of exponent $\delta$ should probably be considered with care.

 Regarding the dependence with the particle mechanical properties, the overall picture is that an increase in deformability (through an increase of capillary number or a decrease of the viscosity ratio) leads to an increase in migration velocity towards the center, be it for capsules \cite{Doddi08,qi17}, vesicles \cite{coupier08} or red blood cells \cite{losserand19}.
-For vesicles, varying the reduced volume of viscous enough particle have an interesting effect: starting from the sphere, deflating the vesicle allows for the fore-aft symmetry breaking that leads to migration, but below a given reduced volume, the more elongated particle aligns in the flow (approaching then the tumbling transition) and recover a fort-aft symmetry; the lift velocity then drops to 0 \cite{coupier08}.
+For vesicles, varying the reduced volume of viscous enough particle have an interesting effect: starting from the sphere, deflating the vesicle allows for the deformation that leads to migration, but below a given reduced volume, the more elongated particle aligns in the flow (approaching then the tumbling transition) and the lift velocity then drops to 0 \cite{coupier08}.

 The above mentioned studies focus on the migration from the wall towards the center.
 As pointed out in \cite{nix16,kaoui09_1}, this migration is dominated by the wall effect in its vicinity.
 When the particle approaches the center, shear gradient contribution will become dominant.
 As discussed previously, the direction of the transverse migration might be reversed.
 In addition, since the shear rate decreases as the particle approaches the center, the capillary number decreases therefore the particle shape is not any more in a quasi-steady configuration, leading to a more complex coupling between shape and migration.
 This aspect is discussed in particular in the last pages of \cite{li10}.